valbok/protoprod/README.md

 The feed processing function should be able to handle very large feeds of a fixed format.

-The feed is a few hundred megabytes large and contains thousands of products. fetch the given URL
+The feed is a few hundred megabytes large and contains thousands of products. fetch the given URL.

 1. Goes through each of the products and create a separate file for each product, containing the information on that product in the specific format.

-2. Dumps that file into a pre-defined directory
+2. Dumps that file into a pre-defined directory.

 3. Returns whether it was successful, and how many products it processed, or if not successful, what the error was.

-* Restrictions
+# Restrictions

 No specific PHP extension used, everything is custom made.
 No database is used;
 No (PHP, JavaScript) frameworks are used;
 Any PHP used should be E_STRICT compliant and limited to 32MB of memory.

-* Result
+# Result

 The basis of the example is a Product class that implements iProduct interface, which is supposed to be used to decrease dependencies in case if the solution will be used by external users.